-ECON 2223 Microeconomics
+ECON 2223 Microeconomics 3 cr.
+Sem: S/Su 3 Lec.
+Hrs./week

-Sem: S/Su

 A general introduction to basic Microeconomic concepts, this course emphasizes theories of cost, price, and consumer behavior.
 Attention is given to production, distribution, and consumption of goods within markets of pure and imperfect competition.